Part of our Best Pubs in London microsite. See if we've included your local.

 So it's big, but is it any good?
 Yes.
 Any BrewDog pub gets an automatic place in our 'best pubs' database thanks to the generous range of beers.
 At Tower Hill, they've outdone themselves.
 28 different craft ale taps ensure that no human being could drink their way though the entire suite and live to tell the increasingly incoherent tale.

 Our only gripe is the cost.
 BrewDogs are never a cheap night out, but here the prices are hard to justify.
 We're talking £5 to £6 a pint for the weaker stuff.
 One 3.6% beer weighs in at £4.10 for a half.
+And don't get us started on the food.
 Good job the City's streets are lined with gold.